Create a Record for a Payment Received

 - The project's main contract must be in the 'Approved' or 'Complete' status.
 See Approve a Main Contract.

 - Create the payment application that you sent to the owner.
-See Create an Owner Payment Application.
+See Create Main Contract Payment Applications.

 Steps